 Embrilliance runs on both Windows and Mac, advanced modules for manual digitising only.

 I haven’t used these and don’t know about software for other tablets and phones, as I prefer a bigger screen for editing.

 Ultimately you may want to digitise your own designs.
 Either auto-digitising (easier – give the software an image and it produces the embroidery instructions), frowned on for quality by purists.
 Or manual digitising (with more control over the details).

 Some software can produce instructions for cutting machines to cut fabric shapes.

 Although I love machine embroidery and often change a design a bit, I’ve never felt any desire to do digitising (I have done auto-digitising once !), so I’m not the right person to give advice.

 So, in summary, use free software for simple design changes (re-size / rotate / flip, change colours, no text) and printouts : Bernina ARTlink or Wilcom TrueSizer for Windows, Premier+2 for Mac.

 If you want more editing functions, such as adding text, or combining designs, then software from the machine companies is more expensive than from the independents.

 For digitising, the top level of software from most companies will do that.
-I don’t know about all the software, but for digitising on a Mac I think the choice is between Embrilliance Stitch Artist and Premier+2 Extra (simple auto), Premier+2 Ultra (auto and manual) (they all work with enough formats to be usable with most machines, but do check).
+I don’t know about all the software, but for digitising on a Mac I think the choice is : Embrilliance Stitch Artist (manual digitising), Premier+2 Extra (simple auto), Premier+2 Ultra (auto and manual) (they all work with enough formats to be usable with most machines, but do check).